aip956/PythonExercises/TaskManager/README.md

 URL: http://localhost:15673
 Username: rabbitmq
 Password: local
-Check Connections tab; it should shows
+Check Connections tab; it should show connection running

 kafka you have to add priority, faster